FreedomBen/simple_rafflebot/README.md

 # Simple Raffle Bot!

 Simple Raffle Bot simply picks a "winner" from the people in the channel.
-It is triggered by typing "rafflebot" into slack.
+It is triggered by typing any chat that starts with "rafflebot" into slack.

 ## To run the bot